 - 1. Students with a high school Biology course and a math placement score of 3 or better can receive a waiver of BIO 150 The Living World.
 A waiver of BIO 150 does not count toward the minimum 33 credits in Requirements A and C. Although not a required course, BIO 150 is recommended for majors with a math placement score of less than 3 and/or without prior biology training.
 The three credits of BIO 150 will count toward the Biology major, but not the minor. - 2.
 Requests for waivers of major requirements must be approved by the Undergraduate Biology Studies Committee.
 Biology majors must meet the major requirements of the bulletin of their latest matriculation date. - 3.
-Four credits and at least 2 consecutive semesters of independent biology research (BIO 486, BIO 487, BIO 489) may replace one upper division laboratory course.
-For specializations other than General Biology, the laboratory course outside of the concentration may be replaced by such independent research. - 4.
-Up to six credits of electives may be chosen from a list of courses offered outside the department; see the Undergraduate Biology Office for the current list. - 5.
+Up to six credits of electives may be chosen from a list of courses offered outside the department; see the Undergraduate Biology Office for the current list. - 4.
 Students having completed one or fewer of BIO 201, 202, 203 prior to Fall 2007 must complete BIO 204 and 205; Students having completed two or more of BIO 201, 202, 203 prior to Fall 2007 are exempt from completing BIO 204 AND BIO 205.